-What is a Canadian bet?
+What is a Canadian Bet?

-A Canadian is an interesting betting option that is available to you for bets which have 5 different selections.
+A Canadian is an interesting betting option that is available for bets which have 5 different selections.
 It is also sometimes known as a Super Yankee.
 In total there are 26 different bets in a Canadian, with 10 doubles, 10 trebles, five fourfolds, and one fivefold accumulator.

 It isn’t what is known as a full coverage bet, because it doesn’t cover singles.
 Therefore if only one selection wins, you will not see a return.